-To assist with the implementation of these changes, we will be limiting visiting hours to Ozcare aged care facilities.
+To assist with the implementation of these changes, we have limited visiting hours to Ozcare aged care facilities.

-There will be a staff member on reception over the next two weeks during visiting hours to assist with implementing these new measures.
-No families will be prevented from spending extended time with a relative when they are palliative or acutely unwell.
+No visitor will be provided access to the facility outside of visiting hours without prior management approval.
+There will be a staff member on reception during visiting hours to assist with implementing visitor restrictions.
+It is important to make clear that no families will be prevented from spending extended time with a relative when they are palliative.